David Ruelle

-David Pierre Ruelle ([david pjɛʁ ʁɥɛl]; born 20 August 1935) is a Belgian mathematical physicist, naturalized French.
+David Pierre Ruelle ([david pjɛʁ ʁɥɛl]; born 20 August 1935) is a Belgian and naturalized French mathematical physicist.
 He has worked on statistical physics and dynamical systems.
 With Floris Takens, Ruelle coined the term strange attractor, and developed a new theory of turbulence.

 Biography

-Ruelle studied physics at the Université Libre de Bruxelles, obtaining a PhD degree in 1959 under the supervision of Res Jost.
+Ruelle studied physics at the Free University of Brussels, obtaining a PhD degree in 1959 under the supervision of Res Jost.
 He spent two years (1960–1962) at the ETH Zurich, and another two years (1962–1964) at the Institute for Advanced Study in Princeton, New Jersey.
 In 1964, he became professor at the Institut des Hautes Études Scientifiques in Bures-sur-Yvette, France.
 Since 2000, he has been an emeritus professor at IHES and distinguished visiting professor at Rutgers University.

 David Ruelle made fundamental contributions in various aspects of mathematical physics.
 In quantum field theory, the most important contribution is the rigorous formulation of scattering processes based on Wightman's axiomatic theory.
 This approach is known as the Haag–Ruelle scattering theory.
 Later Ruelle helped to create a rigorous theory of statistical mechanics of equilibrium, that includes the study of the thermodynamic limit, the equivalence of ensembles, and the convergence of Mayer's series.
 A further result is the Asano-Ruelle lemma, which allows the study of the zeros of certain polynomial functions that are recurrent in statistical mechanics.

 The study of infinite systems led to the local definition of Gibbs states or to the global definition of equilibrium states.
 Ruelle demonstrated with Roland L. Dobrushin and Oscar E. Lanford that translationally invariant Gibbs states are precisely the equilibrium states.

 Together with Floris Takens, he proposed the description of hydrodynamic turbulence based on strange attractors with chaotic properties of hyperbolic dynamics.